-- The Service successfully consulted and implemented on a number of new Cold Calling Zones in Newcastle in 2018/2019 and consolidated a number of existing No Cold Calling Zones.
-There are now a total of 65 such zones now implemented in Newcastle which cover some 44,227 households, - The Service following complaints as received from residents formally wrote 5 'cease and desist' letters to a number of local, regional and national businesses operating within the No Cold Calling Zones in Newcastle.
+- The Service successfully consulted and implemented on a number of new Cold Calling Zones in Newcastle in 2019/2020 and consolidated a number of existing No Cold Calling Zones.
+There are, now a total of 56 such zones now implemented in Newcastle which cover some 46,352 households.